-Essentially, whatever laptop you opt for is only as good as the organisation behind it – particularly when it comes to after sales service and support.
-Accurate and timely technical help is paramount.
+Essentially, whatever laptop you opt for is only as good as the organisation behind it.
+This is important to consider particularly when it comes to after sales service and support.
+Having access to accurate and timely technical help is paramount.

-However, that kind of back up is only part of what makes a laptop brand worth you parting with your hard-earned money for.
-Check out how the manufacturer stacks up to the competition in terms of design, functionality, performance and any other criteria important to you, such as aesthetics.
+However, that kind of backup is only a small aspect of what makes a laptop brand worth spending your hard-earned money on.
+Check out how the manufacturer stacks up to the competition.
+Consider design, functionality, performance and any other criteria important to you, such as aesthetics.

 Think big on battery life

 If you plan to use your laptop on the go, aim to get a machine with a battery life of at least seven or eight hours.
 Reflect on the fact that more and more people are starting to work remotely, and if this could be a possibility for you.
 Therefore, it may be helpful to have a battery which can withstand workspaces without a charging port.
 From coffee shops to railway carriages, many remote spots won’t have access to constant power.

 On the other hand, if you’re looking to buy a large, bulky laptop or a gaming rig that you’ll only ever use on a desk near a power outlet, battery life isn’t as important.